csikasote/BembaSpeech/README.md

 ------------------------

-The corpus is made available to the research community licensed under the [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license
+The dataset is made available to the research community licensed under the [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license

 ### 5. CONTACT